 The Sarcoma Foundation of America has developed a program to provide grants to investigators interested in translational science Sarcoma research.
 Funding of up to $50,000, allowing up to 10 percent indirect costs, is available to cover equipment and supplies in support of research on the etiology, molecular biology, pathogenesis, diagnosis, and treatment of human Sarcomas.

 In accordance with the mission of the Foundation, research involving the development of novel agents against Sarcoma, or research that could potentially lead to the development of novel agents against Sarcoma, is eligible for this funding.
-The SFA strongly prefers - and will give special consideration to - applications that focus on the following areas of research:
+The SFA will only accept applications that focus on the following areas of research:

 • Omic characterization of sarcomas and definition of novel targets